Honda Inspire: Third generation (UA4 & UA5; 1998)

 The third generation Honda Inspire/Saber was introduced October 15, 1998, and was the first Honda designed and built in the US and exported to Japan.
 In North America, this vehicle was sold as the Acura TL, while in Japan it was the second model that accompanied the flagship Honda Legend at Honda Clio Japanese dealerships.
 The Saber version of this car was sold as the top level sedan at Honda Verno.
 Honda's internet-based navigation system Internavi was introduced with this generation.

 The Inspire no longer offered the straight-five engine, and instead offered the VTEC-equipped 3.2-litre J32A and 2.5-litre J25A V6 engines, and a choice of a 4- or 5-speed automatic transmission.
 The bodystyle was changed from hardtop to sedan as a result of the USA-spec Accord having been upgraded to meet USA requirements for improved side impact protection.
-A cabin air filter, also known as a pollen filter is introduced with this generation and is located behind the glove compartment for all vehicles sold internationally.
+A cabin air filter, also known as a pollen filter, is introduced with this generation and is located behind the glove compartment for all vehicles sold internationally.

 The Honda Saber was discontinued April 2003 along with the consolidation of the Honda Japan sales networks Primo, Clio and Verno.

 Fourth generation (UC1; 2003)

 The fourth generation Honda Inspire was introduced June 18, 2003.
 This vehicle was built at the Saitama Prefecture facility in Sayama, Japan.
 It was built on the same platform as the North American seventh generation Honda Accord.
 Unlike the North American variant it was based on, the Inspire would only come in the sedan body style, while powertrain was only available with the 3.0 L J30A (marked as J30A-60) V6 with i-VTEC, and a 5-speed automatic transmission + Smatic.
 It was available in three trims including 30TE, 30TL, and AVANZARE, with the latter being the highest trim.
 A 30TE limited trim would be available for the 2005 model year.

 Styling would be consistent between the Inspire and Accord it was based upon.
-Notable differences would include standard fog lights on all trims, a redesigned grill, and a new light on the trunk lid.
+Notable differences would include standard fog lights on all trims, a redesigned grille, and a new light on the trunk lid.
 The headlights are different as well featuring High-intensity discharge lamp bulbs for the low beams.
 A new styling was introduced November 4, 2005, changing both the front grille and rear tail lights, in which LED lighting would be implemented.

 This was the first vehicle to showcase Honda's Variable Cylinder Management (VCM) technology.
 Another technology introduced on the Inspire was Honda's Collision Mitigation Brake System (CMBS, originally introduced as CMS).
-Honda also made available its Intelligent Highway Cruise Control (IHCC), "C-MOS", which utilized a front-mounted camera to assist in unwanted lane drifting.Honda Intelligent Driver Support(HIDS).
+Honda also made available its Intelligent Highway Cruise Control (IHCC), "C-MOS", which utilized a front-mounted camera to assist in unwanted lane drifting.
+Honda Intelligent Driver Support (HIDS).
 An Internet-based navigation service called Internavi is available for drivers in Japan.
 A notable change would be the change to Electric power-steering (EPS).
 This was in effort to reduce power demands on the engine, thereby improving fuel economy.